RocketCommunicationsInc/astro-uxds/_content/components/input-field.md

 # Input Field

-Input Fields allow users to enter freeform text.
+Input Fields allow users to enter freeform text and are often used in forms for data entry.

 ## Rules of Thumb